-2.8 Virtual 8086 Mode
+2.9 Virtual 8086 Mode

-Both Real Mode and Virtual 8086 (V86) Mode are supported by the Cx486SLC CPU allowing execution of 8086 application programs and 8086 operating systems.
-V86 Mode allows the execution of 8086-type applications, yet still permits use of the Cx486SLC protection mechanism.
+Both real mode and virtual 8086 (V86) mode are supported by the Cx486SLC/e CPU allowing execution of 8086 application programs and 8086 operating systems.
+V86 Mode allows the execution of 8086-type applications, yet still permits use of the Cx486SLC/e protection mechanism.
 V86 tasks run at privilege level 3.
 Upon entry, all segment limits are set to FFFFh (64K) as in real mode.

-2.8.1 Memory Addressing
+2.9.1 Memory Addressing

-While in V86 mode, segment registers are used in an identical fashion to Real Mode.
-The contents of the segment register are shifted left four bits and added to the offset to form the segment base linear address.
-The Cx486SLC CPU permits the operating system to select which programs use the V86 address mechanism and which programs use protected mode addressing for each task.
+While in V86 mode, segment registers are used in an identical fashion to real mode.
+The contents of the segment register are multiplied by 16 and added to the offset to form the segment base linear address.
+The Cx486SLC/e CPU permits the operating system to select which programs use the V86 address mechanism and which programs use protected mode addressing for each task.

-The Cx486SLC also permits the use of paging when operating in V86 mode.
-Using paging, the 1-MByte address space of the V86 task can be mapped to anywhere in the 4-GByte linear address space of the Cx486SLC CPU.
+The Cx486SLC/e also permits the use of paging when operating in V86 mode.
+Using paging, the 1-MByte address space of the V86 task can be mapped to anywhere in the 4-GByte linear address space of the Cx486SLC/e CPU.
 As in real mode, linear addresses that exceed 1 MByte cause a segment limit overrun exception.